 When you apply to the SRP, we ask you to give us your top three choices from the participating lab list.
 We evaluate your application with the input from your top three labs.
 When we make our final selection, lab assignments are also finalized.

 Why are some of the labs located in Geneva?

 EPFL has extended campuses and several labs are at the Campus Biotech in Geneva.
-This requires you to travel back and forth most days.
+You may need to travel back and forth often.
+It takes about 1 hour each way.
 Your extra travel costs will be covered by the lab.
-Usually you are still housed in Lausanne so that you have the “living together” experience that is an important part of SRP.
+Housing will be either in Lausanne or Geneva depending on availability.
 To find out if your lab is in Geneva, please consult the lab website.

 What is the dress code?

 Everyday is very informal (jeans etc.) but you must wear clothing that covers your legs and closed shoes in the lab for protection.

 Work, lab meeting and seminars are all in English.
 We however do not require proof of your English level at the time of the application.

 Socializing can be often in French, or other languages.